rul3zero/cloud-resume-challenge-frontend/content/about.md

 description: "Learn more about Joshua Carl Soguilon — AWS re/Start Scholar, Cybersecurity Enthusiast, and Cloud Engineer based in Cebu, Philippines."
 ---

 I'm an IoT specialist exploring the field of cloud and cybersecurity.
-As an AWS re/Start graduate, I focus on building secure, scalable infrastructure and implementing security best practices across cloud and IT systems.
+I focus on building secure, scalable infrastructure and implementing security best practices across cloud and IT systems.

-I work at the intersection of cloud computing, network security, and IoT.
+I work at the intersection of cloud computing, linux technologies, security, and IoT.
 My approach combines technical depth with practical problem-solving, architecting cloud solutions, securing systems, building and developing from hardware to software solutions.

 ---